Cabbage - 40mg lysine, 48mg arginine per 100g

 A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
 This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

-Drinking enough water to keep yourself hydrated and remove toxins from your body.
-Water can also help prevent dryness and irritation of the skin and mucous membranes, which can result in fewer outbreaks.
+Make sure to drink plenty of water to keep yourself hydrated and eliminate toxins from your body.
+Water can also help you avoid dryness and irritation of the skin and mucous membranes, which can lead to outbreaks.

 You may want to take l-lysine supplements.
 L-lysine is known to prevent herpes outbreaks and it can help stop a cold sore in its initial stages by "starving" the virus of arginine before it has a chance to cause a cold sore.

-Your immune system can be weakened and inflammation can be increased by foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
-Avoid these foods to prevent outbreaks.
+Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
+These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.

 Is Cabbage Safe for Shingles?